 Is breaking by hand as effective as removal with loppers?

 In some orchards managers employ the technique of breaking of current season growth rather than cutting to remove fire blight infected wood.
 This practice is designed to be quick and avoid the use of loppers.
-With this strategy, managers break at the joint between 1 and 2-year-old wood by hand (Fig. 5).
+With this strategy, managers break at the joint between one- and two-year-old wood by hand (Fig. 5).

 Is it necessary to sanitize loppers when removing fire blight?